A study of natural frequencies in a dynamic corona-disk system: Summary and discussion

-Note that, by construction, our model cannot calculate separately the (dimensionless) temperature $\Theta$ or the Thomson optical depth of the corona $\tau_{\rm T}$, but rather the product of the two quantities, namely $\tau_{\rm T}\Theta\simeq 0.25\alpha^{-1}$, which is of the order unity.
-The inferred electron temperature falls generally within the range of the one derived from spectral modeling of BHXRBs in the hard state for $1\lesssim \tau_{\rm T}\lesssim 5$ \citep[see, e.g.,][and references therein]{2012IJMPS...8...73M}.
-A value of $\tau_{\rm T}>1$, however, can delay the escape of photons due to their spatial diffusion, as they scatter off the electrons and thus our choice of the hard photon escape timescale $t_{\rm c}=R_{\rm c}/c$ (see Eq.~\ref{eq:corona-norm}), can be considered as a lower limit.
-Usually, in such cases one should introduce a photon diffusion timescale $t_{\rm c,diff}=R_{\rm c}(1+\tau_{\rm T}/3)/c$, that takes into account the above effect.
+We note that, by construction, our model cannot calculate the (dimensionless) temperature $\Theta$ and the Thomson optical depth of the corona $\tau_{\rm T}$ separately, but rather the product of the two quantities, namely $\tau_{\rm T}\Theta\simeq 0.25\alpha^{-1}$, which is of order unity.
+The inferred electron temperature generally falls within the range of the one derived from the spectral modeling of BHXRBs in the hard state for $1\lesssim \tau_{\rm T}\lesssim 5$ \citep[see, e.g.,][and references therein]{2012IJMPS...8...73M}.
+A value of $\tau_{\rm T}>1$, however, can delay the escape of photons due to their spatial diffusion, as they scatter off the electrons, and thus our choice of the hard photon escape timescale, $t_{\rm c}=R_{\rm c}/c$ (see Eq.~\ref{eq:corona-norm}), can be considered as a lower limit.
+In such cases, one should usually introduce a photon diffusion timescale $t_{\rm c,diff}=R_{\rm c}(1+\tau_{\rm T}/3)/c$ that takes the above effect into account.
 Since in most corona models $1\lesssim \tau_{\rm T}\lesssim 5$, introduction of this correction would have modified $f_0$ by a factor of $\sim 2$.

 In our model we have only considered inverse Compton scattering as the process coupling photons and electrons.
-However, there are other competing processes that contribute to the spectral formation and electron cooling such as bremsstrahlung, double Compton scattering, and others.
-We have examined the effects of the former by adding an energy-loss term in Eq.~(\ref{eq:electron-density}) and a similar source term in Eq.~(\ref{eq:comptonized-density}) -- for rates, see, e.g., \cite{ 1986rpa..book.....R}, assuming an electron-proton plasma.
-We have found no significant changes in our results, i.e., bremsstrahlung, despite its linear nature, cannot stabilize the system.
-This is somehow to be expected, since inverse Compton losses are typically much more important as energy loss mechanism in BHXRBs than bremsstrahlung.
+However, there are other competing processes that contribute to the spectral formation and electron cooling, such as bremsstrahlung and double Compton scattering.
+We have examined the effects of the former by adding an energy-loss term in Eq.~(\ref{eq:electron-density}) and a similar source term in Eq.~(\ref{eq:comptonized-density}) (for rates, see, e.g., \citealt{ 1986rpa..book.....R}), assuming an electron-proton plasma.
+We have found no significant changes in our results; that is to say, bremsstrahlung, despite its linear nature, cannot stabilize the system.
+This is to be expected to an extent, since inverse Compton losses are typically much more important as an energy loss mechanism in BHXRBs than bremsstrahlung.